MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Comments and reviews from users are public on the Add-ons website and are also shared with the developers.
 If you are signed in to Microsoft Edge, installed extensions from the Microsoft Edge Add-ons website are associated with your account to provide extension recommendations.
 The data is used in aggregate to understand the popularity of extensions.

 You can sync extensions and preferences across all your signed-in syncing versions of Microsoft Edge.
-Navigate to `edge://settings/profiles/sync`, and select the **turn on sync** button.
+Navigate to `edge://settings/profiles/sync`, and select the **Sign in to sync data** button.

 Installing extensions is optional.
 To uninstall any extension at any time, navigate to `edge://extensions`.
 When an extension is installed, it specifies what user data it needs to access.
 Microsoft Edge asks for your permission before installing the extension.
 Make sure an extension is credible and secure before installing it.
 Review the privacy policy of the developer for the specific extension.